-This is a familiar argument that often crops up when an organization is thinking of switching to Google Drive (also known in Norwegian as Google Disk).
-None of us likes the thought of throwing away years of expertise and having to learn new ways of doing things.
+This is a familiar argument that often crops up when an organization is thinking of switching to Google Drive.
+None of us like the thought of throwing away years of expertise and having to learn new ways of doing things.
 Word and Excel are familiar and dear to many people.
 I myself have used both Microsoft and OpenOffice products, as well as the suite offered by Google.
 Something that strikes me about the products from Google is that they are easier to use.
 It’s a bit like the first time I drove an automatic car: I’d rather not go back to a manual car after that.
 I contend that even though Word has vastly more buttons and options than Google Docs apparently has, is all this choice what you really need?
 In 99.9% of cases, surely you just want to write a document, perhaps insert a few images, links and graphs, and then share it?
 In such cases, it could be said that «the simplest is often the best», and Google Docs can handle all these tasks – quickly!

 The best of two worlds

 But what about the remaining 0.1% of cases, when you need to perform a task only Word can manage?
 Well, in a way you can now get the best of both worlds.
 In Google Drive you can import and save Word, Excel and PowerPoint files.

 MS Word is widely used, so it is no surprise that it is almost expected that files that are to be shared will be docx files.
 But what perhaps many people don’t realize is that, if you want, you can easily export a Google Docs document in Word format or as a PDF.